albuquirky/albuquirky.github.io/docs/index.md

 * People whose products are too cumbersome to display publicly.

-    > As a custom furniture maker, I need an app that allows me to sell and schedule deliveries for my wares so I don't have to drag them around town displaying them.
+    > As a custom furniture maker, I need an app that allows me to schedule deliveries for my purchased wares so I don't have to drag them around town displaying them.

 ## Client component